PacificRebel/PacificRebel/README.md

   the best picture of the day, assign reporters and camera crews to cover stories and provide editorial
   and legal guidance.
 Member of ITN's Sustainability Action Team and Channel 4 newsroom representative on the
   next NOS upgrade group.
-- `Producer`: I do the occasional producer shift, making stories into engaging TV.
+- `Producer`: I do the occasional producer shift, making news into engaging TV.
 Writing scripts, editing
   picture and chasing stories.

 Previous roles: